 - If you move in into an old property, it is easy to replace the old boiler system with a new conventional boiler as it will require few pipes to be replaced.
 You will then save time and money during the installation of your new heating system.

 - This system takes a lot of space.
 Therefore, if you do not possess a large property, we advise you to invest in a smaller heating system, which is less space consuming.

 - As said earlier, you have access to a large amount of water.
 However, this amount is limited by the size of your cylinder.
 So be sure to invest in the cylinder size that best fits your needs.

-- The pump used to push the hot water into the pipes is independent from the boiler structure and requires additional place.
+- The pump used to push the hot water into the pipes is independent of the boiler structure and requires additional place.

 How Much Does It Cost?

 It is recommended to buy a new conventional boiler compared to a second hand one.
 Indeed, you will benefit from the supplier warranty, its customer service and the installation by a certified professional.
 This process will at the end save you time and money if you decide to invest in a new boiler instead of going for a second-hand one.

 As other boiler types, two main criteria are to be taken into account when choosing a new boiler; thus those factors influencing the boiler price.